-Do you have sweaty hair in summer?
+Do you have sweaty hair in the sun?
 Is maintaining smooth and silky hair in summer an endless problem?
-Yes, the scorching summer sun comes with its own set of hair troubles.
+Yes, the sunlight comes with its own set of hair troubles.

-Here are a few tips to help you avoid and undo the problems of dandruff, hair fall, dirty, and smelly hair during the hot summers.
+Here are a few tips to help you avoid and undo the problems of dandruff, hair fall, dirty, and smelly hair after being out in the sun.

 - Avoid direct exposure to the sun, cover up your hair with a scarf, dupatta, loose cap,umbrella or hat.
 Direct exposure to sun rays even for 10 minutes can crack the outer layer of the hair strand, leading to dryness and scalp burns.